reskyner/code-review-guide/PITCHME.md

 @snap[east span-50]

-research shows a significant drop in defect density at rates faster than 500 LOC per hour.
+Research shows a significant drop in defect density at rates faster than 500 LOC per hour.

 @snapend

 @snap[south span-100]

 Code reviews in reasonable quantity, at a slower pace for a limited amount of time results in the most effective code review.

+@snapend

+---

+@snap[north span-100]

+### Set goals & capture metrics

+@snapend

+@snap[midpoint span-100]

+Before implementing a process, we should decide how to measure effectiveness

+i.e. Everyone should decide what they want to get out of code review, and we should regularly work out whether we need to chance things to achieve those goals

 @snapend